 For additional details, please call

-Those with internet access may apply online at MyAlabama.gov — the online application portal for Alabama’s public assistance, including Family Assistance.
+Those with internet access may apply online at OneAlabama, the latest online application portal for Alabama’s Family Assistance and JOBS program.

 After your application is filed, an interview will be arranged to determine your family’s eligibility, either by phone or in person.